gammalib/gammalib/doc/source/coding/coding.rst

 In addition, a SWIG interface file should be provided for the Python bindings (with filename suffix ``.i``).

+In the header file, prefer forward declarations instead of ``#include`` directives to minimise the dependencies between the files.
+Specify only the ``#include`` directives that are absolutely needed to compile the code.

-Each file should contain the ``#include`` directives that are necessary for compilation of the specific file. ``#include`` directives that are specified in the header file can be omitted in the source code file, provided that the header file is included in the source code file.
+In the source file, put all ``#include`` directives that are necessary for compilation of the specific file.

 The C++ style header files should be used instead of the C style header files to ensure maximum portability.
 The following table provides the